-In the land of body weight, satiety is king.
+In the land of weight loss, satiety is king.

-‘Satiety’ is science-talk for feeling full.
+“Satiety” is science-talk for feeling full.
 Satiety is caused by eating food.
-Information about the amount of food in your GI tract — like how much it’s stretching your stomach (‘gastric distension’) — is communicated from your gut to your brainstem and hypothalamus by peptide signals (with arbitrary and silly names) like cholecystokinin, glucagon-like peptide 1, and peptide YY.
+Information about the amount of food in your GI tract—like how much it’s stretching your stomach (“gastric distension”)—is communicated to your brainstem and hypothalamus by peptide signals with arbitrary names like cholecystokinin, glucagon-like peptide 1, and peptide YY.142,143

 If these signals are strong enough, voila!
 Your appetite is curbed.

-Why is satiety so important to fat loss?
-Because we’re always getting hungry, we’re always eating, and we’re always getting full — one of the great circles of life.
+Satiety is critical to weight loss because we’re always getting hungry, we’re always eating, and we’re always getting full—one of the great circles of life.

 It’s hard to overstate the importance of this.

-Let’s assume you’re not an ascetic monk who chooses a life of continual hunger pangs.
-In this case, you will generally, more or less, most of the time, often enough to count….eat until you feel somewhat full.
+Just for the sake of argument, let’s say you’re not an ascetic monk who chooses to live with continual hunger pangs.
+In that case, you will generally, more or less, most of the time, often enough to count…eat until you feel somewhat full.

-And if you consistently eat foods that are on the less-filling end of the spectrum, you will need to eat more of them — eat more total calories, in other words — to feel full.
+And if you consistently eat foods on the less-filling end of the spectrum, you’ll have to eat more total calories to feel full.

-While some people are genetically disposed to be fat, most people get fat because their regular diet contains less-filling foods.
+While some people are genetically disposed to be fat, most people get fat because their regular diets contain less-filling foods.

-And most people can get skinny by removing the less-filling foods from their regular diet and replacing them with more-filling foods (that still taste good; no ascetic monk-ing required).
+People can get skinny by removing these less-filling foods from their regular diets, and replacing them with more-filling foods (that still taste good; no ascetic monking required).

-The key to everything is to base your diet on more-filling foods.
+The key is to base your diet on filling foods.

 processed foods vs. whole foods

 For all its alleged complexity, the obesity epidemic is very simple.
 People eat too much processed food.
-A 2015 study found that 77% of the food Americans buy is processed — and that 61% is ‘highly processed.’
+A 2015 study found that 77% of the food Americans buy is processed, and that 61% of it is “highly processed.”
+153

 processed food n : a food with an ingredients list longer than one item